cannatag/ldap3/docs/manual/source/tutorial.rst

     - tls not started - listening - SyncStrategy'
     >>>

-With print(conn) [or str(conn)] we ask an overview of the connection.
+With print(conn) [or str(conn)] we ask for an overview of the connection.
 We already get back a lot of information:

 ======================================================= ==================================================================
 ldap://ldap.forumsys.com:389                            the server name and the port we are connected to